Travel smarter in 2026 with our guide to the best cities for going solo—where to go, what to do, and how to make the most of every moment.

 1. Singapore

 Singapore stands out as a paradise for solo travelers seeking a perfect blend of safety, efficiency, and cultural diversity.
 This island city-state offers an impeccably clean, well-organized urban experience with extraordinary food and striking architecture.
+The city’s compact size and English signage make it incredibly easy to navigate alone, even for first-time visitors to Asia.

 Why it’s perfect for solo travel:

-- Exceptional public transportation system
+- Exceptional public transportation system with clear English signage and contactless payment

 - English widely spoken as an official language

-- Hawker centers offering affordable, world-class cuisine
+- Hawker centers offering affordable, world-class cuisine where solo dining is completely normal

 The city’s famous hawker centers provide the perfect environment for solo dining adventures—you can sample diverse cuisines at reasonable prices while sitting at communal tables that often lead to friendly conversations.
+Solo travelers appreciate that Singapore’s efficient MRT system connects every major attraction, and the city feels safe to explore at any hour.

 2. Tokyo, Japan

 Tokyo consistently tops the charts for solo travelers, and for good reason.
 The combination of extremely low crime rates, efficient public transportation, and a culture that respects personal space makes it an ideal destination for those venturing out alone.
+The city’s incredible organization means solo travelers can navigate with confidence, and the extensive English signage on trains and major attractions removes language barriers.

 Why it’s perfect for solo travel:

-- Exceptionally safe, even late at night
+- Exceptionally safe, even late at night, making it perfect for solo exploration

-- Comprehensive subway system with English signage
+- Comprehensive subway system with English signage and user-friendly apps

-- Abundance of single-seat dining options
+- Abundance of single-seat dining options at ramen shops and izakayas

 - Fascinating mix of ultra-modern and traditional experiences

-- Strong digital infrastructure for easy navigation
+- Strong digital infrastructure for easy navigation, including pocket WiFi rentals

 I’ll never forget getting pleasantly lost in the narrow alleyways of Golden Gai, where tiny bars seat just a handful of patrons—perfect for striking up conversations with locals and fellow travelers alike.
+Tokyo’s solo-friendly culture means you’ll never feel awkward eating or exploring alone; in fact, many restaurants are specifically designed for individual diners.

 3. Copenhagen, Denmark

 Copenhagen embodies the concept of “hygge” (coziness and comfortable conviviality), making solo travelers feel instantly at ease.
 This walkable city offers a blend of stunning architecture, innovative cuisine, and the famous Danish happiness.
+The compact city center and excellent bicycle infrastructure mean solo travelers can explore independently with ease, while the friendly, English-speaking locals create a welcoming atmosphere.

 Why it’s perfect for solo travel:

-- Consistently ranked among the safest cities worldwide
+- Consistently ranked among the safest cities worldwide for solo travelers

 - Compact city center easily explored on foot or bicycle

-- English widely spoken
+- English widely spoken, making communication effortless

-- Vibrant café culture perfect for people-watching
+- Vibrant café culture perfect for people-watching and solo relaxation

 The city’s extensive cycling infrastructure means you can cover significant ground while feeling like a local.
 Rent a bike and cruise along the harbor or through the gorgeous King’s Garden.
+Copenhagen’s relaxed pace and design-forward spaces make it particularly comfortable for those traveling alone who want to take their time and enjoy each moment.

 4. Reykjavik, Iceland

 Solo adventurers can find a distinctly enchanting experience in Reykjavik, a capital located in one of the globe’s most secure nations.
 This compact, walkable city serves as both a cultural hub and gateway to Iceland’s breathtaking natural wonders.
+The small size means solo travelers can orient themselves quickly, and the incredibly welcoming local culture makes it easy to strike up conversations and join group tours to explore beyond the city.

 Why it’s perfect for solo travel:

-- Exceptionally high safety ratings, particularly for women
+- Exceptionally high safety ratings, particularly for women traveling alone

-- Small, manageable city center easily explored on foot
+- Small, manageable city center easily explored on foot in a few hours

 - English widely spoken by nearly all locals

-- Thriving café culture and music scene
+- Thriving café culture and music scene where solo travelers blend in naturally

 The city’s geothermal swimming pools serve as community gathering places where you can relax and potentially strike up conversations with friendly locals while soaking in warm waters against a backdrop of stunning landscapes.
+Solo travelers love that Reykjavik’s compact downtown makes it nearly impossible to get lost, and the abundance of tour operators makes it easy to safely explore Iceland’s famous landscapes.

 5. Taipei, Taiwan

 Taipei often flies under the radar but offers an exceptional experience for solo travelers.
 The combination of incredible food, efficient transport, and kind locals makes it one of Asia’s most accessible cities.
+Solo travelers consistently praise Taipei for feeling both safe and easy to navigate, even for those who don’t speak Mandarin, and the city’s food scene is perfect for adventurous solo eaters.

 Why it’s perfect for solo travel:

-- Extremely safe with low crime rates
+- Extremely safe with low crime rates, making solo exploration comfortable day and night

-- Efficient and easy-to-use MRT subway system
+- Efficient and easy-to-use MRT subway system with English announcements and signage

-- Abundance of night markets for solo dining adventures
+- Abundance of night markets for solo dining adventures where you can sample many dishes

-- Numerous temples and cultural sites
+- Numerous temples and cultural sites that are easy to visit independently

 Don’t miss the experience of dining alone at Din Tai Fung for world-famous soup dumplings—solo dining is completely normalized here, and you’ll likely be seated much faster than larger groups!
+The night markets are especially solo-friendly, where you can wander, sample different foods, and join the crowds without feeling conspicuous.

 6. Seoul, South Korea

 Seoul perfectly balances ancient traditions with futuristic innovation.
 For solo travelers, this means endless variety—you can visit a 14th-century palace in the morning and shop in ultramodern Gangnam by afternoon.
+The city’s 24-hour culture means solo travelers always have something to do, and the excellent connectivity makes it easy to hop between neighborhoods independently.

 Why it’s perfect for solo travel:

-- Extremely safe with low crime rates
+- Extremely safe with low crime rates and well-lit streets throughout the city

-- Excellent public transportation
+- Excellent public transportation connecting all major areas

 The Korean concept of “pojangmacha” (street food tents) offers perfect solo dining experiences where you can sample local specialties while sitting shoulder-to-shoulder with locals.
+Seoul’s subway system is incredibly user-friendly, with English signage and announcements making solo navigation stress-free, and free WiFi is available throughout the metro system.

 7. Melbourne, Australia

 Melbourne’s relaxed vibe, cultural diversity, and artistic soul make it a haven for independent travelers.
 As Australia’s cultural capital, it offers endless activities for every type of solo explorer.
+The city’s friendly, laid-back atmosphere makes solo travelers feel immediately at home, and the grid layout of the city center makes navigation incredibly simple.

 Why it’s perfect for solo travel:

-- Exceptionally safe and easy to navigate
+- Exceptionally safe and easy to navigate, with a logical street grid in the CBD

-- Thriving café culture perfect for solo dining
+- Thriving café culture perfect for solo dining and working

-- Numerous free activities and museums
+- Numerous free activities and museums that solo travelers can enjoy at their own pace

-- Diverse neighborhoods each with unique character
+- Diverse neighborhoods each with unique character, all accessible by tram

 Wander through the famous laneways covered in ever-changing street art, hop on the free City Circle Tram, or join one of many walking tours—Melbourne makes it easy to fill your days with discovery.
+Solo travelers love the city’s café culture, where it’s completely normal to sit alone with a coffee and watch the world go by.

 8. Montreal, Canada

 Montreal offers European charm without crossing the Atlantic.
 Its bilingual culture, stunning architecture, and year-round festivals create an atmosphere that’s both exciting and welcoming for solo visitors.
+The city’s walkable neighborhoods and friendly locals make it particularly easy for solo travelers to find their way around, and the vibrant cultural scene provides endless opportunities to meet people.

 Why it’s perfect for solo travel:

-- Safe urban environment
+- Safe urban environment with friendly locals who often help lost travelers

-- Vibrant arts and music scene
+- Vibrant arts and music scene with many solo-friendly venues

-- Diverse food options for every budget
+- Diverse food options for every budget, from poutine stands to fine dining

 - Mixture of French and English creates unique cultural experience

 During summer months, the city comes alive with festivals almost every weekend, making it easy to join group activities and meet fellow travelers and locals alike.
+Solo travelers appreciate that Montreal’s compact downtown and connected metro system make it easy to explore independently, and the city’s reputation for friendliness means you’re never truly alone.

 9. Berlin, Germany

 Berlin continues to reinvent itself while maintaining its reputation as Europe’s coolest city.
 For the solo traveler, it offers an intriguing mix of history, counterculture, and cutting-edge creativity.
+The city’s independent spirit means solo travelers fit right in, and the abundance of hostels and co-working spaces makes it easy to connect with other travelers when desired.

 Why it’s perfect for solo travel:

-- Excellent hostel and co-living scene
+- Excellent hostel and co-living scene that facilitates meeting other solo travelers

-- Thriving nightlife with many solo-friendly venues
+- Thriving nightlife with many solo-friendly venues where going alone is the norm

-- Fascinating historical sites and museums
+- Fascinating historical sites and museums perfect for individual exploration

-- Diverse food scene at reasonable prices
+- Diverse food scene at reasonable prices, from street food to international cuisine

 The city’s alternative spirit means nobody looks twice at someone exploring alone—whether you’re checking out flea markets in Mauerpark or sampling street food at Markthalle Neun.
+Berlin’s large expat and traveler community means there are countless meetups, events, and group activities where solo travelers can connect with like-minded people.

 10. Porto, Portugal